 The fees are based on the maker/taker model, as is the standard among the crypto margin exchanges.
 Maker and Taker fees are 0.019% and 0.060% respectively for all trading pairs.
 Funding occurs every 8 hours, just like it does on BitMex and other competitors.

 |PAIR||MAKER FEE||TAKER FEE||FUNDING/LONG||FUNDING/SHORT||FUNDING INTERVAL|

-Trader will only pay or receive funding if he holds a position at funding times.
+The trader will only pay or receive funding if he holds a position at funding times.

 The funding you pay or receive is calculated as:

 When the Funding Rate is positive, longs pay shorts.
 When it is negative, shorts pay longs.

 For reference, here is a table of competitive trading fees charged by other derivative platforms active in the cryptocurrency industry:

 |Binance Futures||10x||17||0.012% – 0.06%||Trade Now|

 This is Margex’s own invention, a price manipulation protection mechanism.

 In a nutshell, MP Shield is a prevention tool that protects Margex traders from price flash crashes that have caused heaps of outrage among BitMex traders over the years as the platform would regularly suffer those events which led to hundreds of millions of USD losses by the traders.